Last updated on March 8th, 2023 at 11:48 am

 And while each of these examples may be “extreme,” the lesson here is: approach every one of your patients with a confident, positive attitude and enough time for a complete discussion of treatment (and finances).

 Hope this helps!
-Also, this is only a fraction of what we cover on the MGE Communication and Sales Seminars.
+Also, this is only a fraction of what we cover at the MGE Communication and Sales Seminars.
 In my mind, the surest way to increase your treatment acceptance is to do these seminars!
 They’ll teach you how to do more of the treatment you love and get paid for it.
-Call (727) 530-4277 or (800) 640-1140 for more information!
+Call (727) 530-4277 or (800) 640-1140 for more info or schedule a free consultation here!